| | |

 • Scoop the meat mixture into the prepared muffin tin.

-• Bake the meatloaf muffins for 25 minutes, or until they register at least 160 F on an instant-read thermometer inserted into the center of a muffin (If there is poultry in the meatloaf mixture, cook to 165 F).
-Add a spoonful of ketchup to each meatloaf muffin and cook for 5 minutes longer.
+• Bake the meatloaf muffins for 25 minutes, or until they register at least 160°F on an instant-read thermometer inserted into the center of a muffin (If there is poultry in the meatloaf mixture, cook to 165°F).
+Top each meatloaf muffin with about 2 teaspoons of ketchup and cook for 5 minutes longer.

 Notes